CoDoso/TTT-Apache-Web-Server/README.md

-# Tic Tac Toe - Apache Web Server Game
+# Tic Tac Toe - Apache Web Server Game on Ubuntu
 **A Little Web Server application where you and your friends can enjoy a game of Tic Tac Toe!**

 > ### Planned Features